Skip to main content

 No. People in possession of these animals could sell or rehome the recently listed Prohibited species until April 29, 2021.
 After April 29, 2021, people in possession of these animals had until July 28, 2021 to liquidate their commercial stock.

-Eradication and control permit holders that also have a valid limited exception commercial sales permit may sell wild caught green iguanas and tegus to other limited exception commercial sales permittees for sale out of state.
+Eradication and control permit holders that also have a valid limited exception commercial use permit may sell wild caught green iguanas and tegus to other limited exception commercial sales permittees for sale out of state.
 It is unlawful to buy, sell, or transfer any Prohibited species to or from any person or business that is not permitted to possess them.

 FWC personnel may conduct scheduled or unannounced inspections of the location where the animal(s) is being held.
 Inspections may occur before or after a permit is issued.